Skip to content

 Month-by-Month Breakdown

-January – Cool, Crowded, and Cultural
+January — Festive, Warm, and Rainy

-February – Still Festive, Slightly Cooler
+February — Still Festive, Slightly Quieter

 April — Dry Season Begins

-June – Peak Dry Conditions
+June — Peak Dry Conditions ⭐

 July — High Season in Full Swing